tdwg/bdq/tg2/_review/docs/guide/bdqtest/index.md

 ## 8 Creating New Use Cases (non-normative)

 BDQ is based on `Use Cases`: An evaluation of data quality must be within the context of a `Use Case`.
-In the Fitness for Use Framework, `Use Cases` are needs-layer concepts.
+In the Fitness For Use Framework, `Use Cases` are needs-layer concepts.
 A `Use Case` is linked to sets of relevant Tests through `Policies` (e.g., `ValidationPolicy`, `IssuePolicy`, `MeasurementPolicy`, and `AmendmentPolicy`).
 Together, these `Policies` identify which Tests should be run for a given `Use Case` and, therefore, which `Responses` about data quality are expected from running that set of Tests.

 Five over-arching `Use Cases` have been used in the BDQ Standard.
 These were developed through the TDWG Biodiversity Data Quality Interest Group Task Group 3: Data Quality Use Cases (Rees and Nicholls, 2020).
 These, of course, are only a small subset of all possible `Use Cases` and users may wish to develop `Use Cases` for their own purposes.